-Yangon is not a particularly cheap or convenient city for a quick visa run from Thailand, but if you’re looking for a single-entry Thai tourist visa and have the time to spare, you can combine your embassy visit with a trip to one of the most interesting countries in South East Asia.
+Yangon is not a particularly cheap or convenient city for a quick visa run from Thailand, but if you’re looking for a single-entry Thai visa Yangon could be a good spot if you have the time to spare and fancy a visit.
+You can combine your embassy visit with a trip to one of the most interesting countries in South East Asia.

 Mark Weins covers a lot of the details in this post from 2011, but some of the details have changed so I thought there was worth in sharing my experience.

 The flight from Bangkok to Yangon is a little over an hour and can be found for less than $100 return.
 Of course, you’ll need a tourist visa for Myanmar – easily available in Bangkok for around 800 Thai baht.
 Yangon has great transport links around the country, but in general, you’ll need your passport and visa for things like checking into hotels and buying train tickets.
-A copy may suffice, but since the turnaround time for the visa in Yangon is one day – you drop it off in the morning, and collect it the next working day – you would do best to arrange it before moving on.
+A copy may suffice, bye since the Thai visa Yangon turnaround is one day – you drop it off in the morning, and collect it the next working day – you would do best to arrange it before moving on.

 This does mean that you should try and plan your visit with two consecutive working days – drop your passport on a Friday, and you won’t be able to get it until Monday afternoon.
 Mondays are likely to be the busiest day to drop your passport and be aware of both Thai and Burmese public holidays since the embassy will be closed on these days.